syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 # Date Selection in UWP Calendar

-Dates can be selected in `SfCalendar` in several ways.
+Dates can be selected in `UWP Calendar` in several ways.

 ## Selecting a Single Date